- Destinations

 Summer paradise Roslagen, Uppland's much loved archipelago, is a collection of islands displaying varied nature – from forest and cliffs to meadows and sandy beaches.
 The historic maritime town of Öregrund, with its quaint wooden houses, is studded with cosy independent shops and cafes.

-Nedre Dalälven River in Färnebofjärden national park is a fishing paradise –organiser Sivan offers a range of fly-fishing courses, while Hammarskogs nature reserve is one for keen bird watchers.
+Nedre Dalälven River in Färnebofjärden national park is a fishing paradise – the organiser Sivan offers a range of fly-fishing courses, while Hammarskogs nature reserve is one for keen bird watchers.

 Hotel Villa Anna, Uppsala